vijithassar/memento/README.md

 });
 ```

 The .trigger() integration is the only memento feature that uses JavaScript events.
-The bound audio node is used as the element for the listener.
-The listener is also added to the internal array of registered functions, but this is only a formality which provides predictable registration behavior alongside the integrations that don't use events, and it has no meaningful effect on functionality.
+The bound audio node is used as the listener element.
+The event handler is also added to the internal array of registered functions, but this is only a formality which provides predictable registration behavior alongside the integrations that don't use events, and it has no meaningful effect on functionality.
 Triggered functions only have a start value when internally registered, and the end value is undefined.

 The precise moment of execution for a triggered function may vary somewhat.
 The media node updates the page as playback progresses, but it doesn't do so on every audio or video frame; the specific rate at which the updates occur may vary.
 As such, memento can't always expect an update to occur at the exact moment for which a trigger was registered.
 Instead, it compares the current playback time to the registered trigger timestamp, and will fire the function if that threshold has been passed.